 This is achieved by multiple protective layers which are coated onto the lenses raw surface.
 Once applied, these lens-layers either absorb or reflect the damaging wavelength/s of blue light which occurs at 380 nm to 450 nm.

 Some blue blocking lenses can have a yellow hue to them as part of their functionality.
-Thankfully, our ultra blue light blocking lenses avoid this and have a far more appealing tint of blue.
+Thankfully, our partner lens lab avoid this and have a far more appealing tint of blue.

 For the marginal extra cost, our blue blocking lenses are particularly good at reducing glare and increasing the contrast of digital screens.